Chart Color Schemes

 Fitzroy features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Dwelling structure in Fitzroy, as evaluated at the latest Census, comprised 3.2% houses and 96.8% other dwellings.
+Fitzroy's dwelling structure, as per the latest Census, consisted of 3.2% houses and 96.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Melbourne metro had 12.8% houses and 87.2% other dwellings.
-Home ownership in Fitzroy was 18.7%, with mortgaged dwellings at 20.6% and rented dwellings at 60.7%.
-The median monthly mortgage repayment was $2,500, higher than Melbourne metro's average of $2,326.
-Median weekly rent in Fitzroy was $451, equal to Melbourne metro's figure but significantly higher than the national average of $375.
-Nationally, Fitzroy's mortgage repayments were higher at $2,500 compared to the Australian average of $1,863.
+Home ownership in Fitzroy was at 18.7%, with mortgaged dwellings at 20.6% and rented ones at 60.7%.
+The median monthly mortgage repayment in the area was $2,500, while the median weekly rent was $451.
+Nationally, Fitzroy's mortgage repayments were higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing